About the Series

 Policy & Investigation

 Healthcare policy reporter with over a decade covering Medicaid, Medicare, and the intersection of public health and private profit.
-Sarah has reported from state capitols, congressional hearings, and community health centers across the country.
+Alex has reported from state capitols, congressional hearings, and community health centers across the country.

 Her reporting has focused on provider consolidation, Medicaid managed care, the growing role of private equity in healthcare, and the impact of the Public Health Emergency unwinding on vulnerable populations.